 Nothing is ever about race; you should know this by now.

-In reality, the idea of race has been one of the most important ideas in the modern world, it has underpinned centuries of enslavement, justified genocide and been used to decided the demarcation line between who lives and who dies, who gets to access rights of citizenship, property, migration and the vote.
-To not want to debate, discuss and deal with an idea that has been so impactful reveals a papable lack of interest in humanity, or at least certain portions of it”
+In reality, the idea of race has been one of the most important ideas in the modern world, it has underpinned centuries of enslavement, justified genocide and been used to decide the demarcation line between who lives and who dies, who gets to access rights of citizenship, property, migration and the vote.
+To not want to debate, discuss and deal with an idea that has been so impactful reveals a palpable lack of interest in humanity, or at least certain portions of it”

 – Akala, Natives: Race and Class in the Ruins of Empire